cbernasch/cb_wp_nonce_test/README.md

  and update with your composer

- 2. Simply add files to your plugin (require and "use")
+ 2. Simply add files to your plugin (require and "use") / for generation use Cb_nonces_creator.class.php, for validating use Cb_nonce_validator.class.php
  3. To generate a simple nonce, just get a new generator with
  ```php
  $creator = new CB_WP_Nonces_Creator(<your url>, <your action>, <your nonce name>);